ryanmccluretx/Modbus-Adapter/python/README.md

    __deviceID__
   * REQUIRED
-  * The device name the BLE adapter will use to authenticate to the ClearBlade Platform
+  * The device name the modbus adapter will use to authenticate to the ClearBlade Platform
   * Requires the device to have been defined in the _Auth - Devices_ collection within the ClearBlade Platform __System__

    __activeKey__